Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - latency

 ## Ops
 - monitor everything !
 CPU, openFD, procCount...
+For services: throughput + delay + completness (% of potential src data processed).
 And store historical data !
 - zero config: hard to document, hard to update, hard to set up, its persistent state can overlaps with other data
 - emails are evil: no guarantee it will be actioned + no guarantee anyone is subscribed + sense of false security as it works from time to time
 - when an alarm is raised, alerting tools should give a maximum of *context* on the system state and what triggered it